 How does conveyancing in Risca differ for new build properties?

-Most buyers of new build property in Risca approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the residence is built.
-This is because builders in Risca typically acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Risca come to us having been asked by the builder to sign contracts and commit to the purchase even before the house is completed.
+This is because builders in Risca usually buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Risca or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Risca or who has acted in the same development.

 I need to retain a conveyancing solicitor for freehold conveyancing in Risca.
 I've discover a site which seems to have the perfect solution If it is possible to get all formalities completed via web that would be preferable.
 Do I need to be wary?
 What should out be looking out for?